Healthy apple cinnamon pancakes with white whole wheat flour, honey, shredded apples, and cinnamon. You won’t believe how fluffy these are!

 The best way to keep your pancakes warm is in the oven.
 If you simply cover them, they’ll become limp and lose those crisped edges but in the oven, they stay warm without losing that beautiful texture.

 Heat oven to 225 degrees F and place a large baking sheet inside.
 By the time you make your batter the oven should be nice and warm.
+Keep the baking sheet in the warm oven.

 As you cook the pancakes, transfer them to the heated oven.
 Keep them in a single layer.
 Some overlapping is okay.